 I didn’t get around to reading this small volume until now, but I approached it with the excitement of a long-deserved present.
 Teach me, oh, wise one, teach me how people’s minds really work.
 In retrospect, I know that by “people” Machiavelli and I mean different things.

 In Romania, there’s a saying, “Don’t take a big bag to the praised tree.”
 Sure, I found all sorts of nuggets in The Prince, such as “all armed prophets have succeeded and all unarmed prophets have failed,” though “failed” means merely dying before seeing their doctrine take hold.
-But most of the ideas in this book have been so thoroughly studied and absorbed by our modern culture that we take them for granted instead of seeing them as revelations.
+But most of the ideas in this book have been so thoroughly studied and absorbed by our modern culture that we take them for granted instead of reading them as revelations here.
 Machiavelli calls out the incredulity of people who have no faith in new things meant to help them.
 I only need to think of the Affordable Care Act in recent years, here in the US.
 He talks about a prince’s need to destroy the people in line for the throne and their families.
 That’s a thread that connects Ancient Greece to today’s North Korea and Saudi Arabia.
 From the classic writers to the gripping TV shows of our day, Machiavelli’s ideas are used everywhere to amp up drama, and we expect them to be there as a sign of sophistication on the writer’s part.

 This state of affairs can be applied to the field of psychology in general, where the ideas of Sigmund Freud and Carl Jung have either been discarded or enhanced by future generations of scientists (such as Carol S. Dweck, Michael Shermer, Dan Ariely, Angela Duckworth, and many more, whose ideas will be discarded or enhanced by future generations).